jsantell/jackie/README.md

 * `bucket` - S3 bucket name where the artifact lives.
 * `key` - S3 key on the bucket where the aritfact can be found.

+#### (Promise->Environment) application.createEnvironment(envManifest)

+Creates a new environment on AWS, and returns a new Environment object and tracks it internally.
+An example environment manifest can be found in [./examples/example.json](https://github.com/jsantell/jackie/tree/master/examples/example.json), the objects in the `environments` array.

 #### (Promise->[EnvironmentDescription]) application.getEnvironments()

 Returns a promise that returns an array of [EnvironmentDescription](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ElasticBeanstalk.html#describeEnvironments-property) related to this application from AWS.